 Connect to your computer, hold Side and Volume Down together for 8 seconds, then release Side while keeping Volume Down held until your computer detects the device.

 Click Restore in Finder or iTunes.
-The process takes about 10-20 minutes, and when it’s done your iPhone will boot up with a clean install of the latest iOS version as if it were brand new out of the box.
+The process takes about 10 to 20 minutes, and when it’s done your iPhone will boot up with a clean install of the latest iOS version as if it were brand new out of the box.

-If your iPhone is stuck in recovery mode after a failed DFU attempt, repeat the entry steps.
+If your iPhone is stuck in recovery mode after a failed DFU attempt, repeat the entry steps from the beginning rather than tapping Cancel.

 #When to Visit Apple Support for a Stuck iPhone